 Usually, the update is downloaded automatically, but if it didn’t happen for some reason, just click on the Steam tab and then click on Check for Steam Client Updates.
 Update the games you are playing as well.

-As some systems and devices may fail to adapt to IPV6 internet protocol, you can disable it and then see if the Remote Play will work as it should.
+Since some systems and devices may fail to adapt to IPV6 internet protocol, you can disable it and then see if the Remote Play will work as it should.
 Here is how to do that.
 Right-click on the wireless or network icon in the bottom-right corner, and then click on Open Network and Internet Settings.
 Click on Change Adapter Options.